Martin-ITT/MS3-Code_Institute/Readme.md

 ## 3.3 IDE, Version control and hosting

 - Visual Studio Code with Git / GitHub extensions
-Code was written localy using Visual Studio Code and so
+Code was written locally using Visual Studio Code and so

 - Git and GitHub
 Version control and repository